Near St. Stephen in Berkeley County, South Carolina — The American South (South Atlantic)

 Erected 1940.
 (Marker Number 8-22A.)

 Location.
 33° 29.545′ N, 79° 57.719′ W. Marker is near St. Stephen, South Carolina, in Berkeley County.
 Marker is on U.S. 52, on the right when traveling south.
+Marker is on the south side of the Santee River Bridge.
 Touch for map.
-Marker is on the south side of the Santee River Bridge.
 Marker is in this post office area: Saint Stephen SC 29479, United States of America.
+Touch for directions.

 More about this marker.
 This is one of ten markers once located on the major entrances of Berkeley County.
 Five others are in this data base and four appear to have fallen victim to bridge and road improvements.
 The original text was drafted in 1940 and revised in 1976.
 This marker is possibly the only existing marker with the original 1940 text.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 22, 2010, by David Bullard of Seneca, South Carolina.
-This page has been viewed 583 times since then.
+It was originally submitted on July 22, 2010, by David Bullard of Seneca, South Carolina.
+This page has been viewed 644 times since then and 17 times this year.
 Photo 1. submitted on July 22, 2010, by David Bullard of Seneca, South Carolina. • Bill Pfingsten was the editor who published this page.